Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Introduction

+In this work, we examine generative AI systems from the perspective of what they often afford, particularly in the context of engineering design.
+Namely, we consider two critical properties of the system in its ability to generate (1) a large set size of the design solutions (GenAI as a design generator), as well as (2) weird or unconventional designs (GenAI for innovative or unhuman-like designs).
+These attributes characterize the design output from the system, which users directly interact with.

-It seems an easy conclusion that humans rely on visualization techniques to do design well, given the ubiquity of design visualization in design practices.
-Studies have shown that design visualization (e.g., sketches) adds additional information to numerical performance data as a cognitive tool \cite{ullman_importance_1990, goldschmidt_dialectics_1991, suwa_what_1997}, suggesting that designers have heuristics that enable them to extract non-textual information from design visualization.
-However, does that necessarily mean designers can make better judgments and design selections with design visualization?
-Making the design selection process more challenging, AI-generated designs can be "weird" and "unusual", with aesthetics that humans may find unattractive despite performance advantages \cite{loos_towards_2022}.
-In the context of engineering design, this raises further questions: \textbf{Do engineers actually need to see the design visualization to make good judgments and design choices?
-Or is the numerical performance data, along with proper data visualization, all they need?
-Do design visualization and geometric rendering carry any additional value to the design decision-making process outside of what design numerical performance data can offer?} Research in education has shown that visualization deepens learners' understanding of the subject and improves learning outcomes as an epistemic object \cite{evagorou_role_2015, schoenherr_learning_2024}.
-It is possible that the presence of design visualization and design renderings enables human heuristics and allows engineers and designers to capture features and information that are missed by objective functions or mere numerical performance data.
-It may be critical to have design renderings and visualization presented for engineers to make accurate judgments.
-Nevertheless, it is also possible that the presence of design visualization introduces unwanted bias or design fixations, leading to sub-optimal design decisions.
+With or without generative AI systems, it seems an easy conclusion that humans rely on visualization techniques to do design well, given the ubiquity of design visualization in design practices.
+Studies have shown that design visualization (e.g., sketches) adds information to numerical performance data as a cognitive tool \cite{ullman_importance_1990, goldschmidt_dialectics_1991, suwa_what_1997, larkin_why_1987, stenning_cognitive_1995}, suggesting that designers have heuristics that enable them to extract non-textual information from design visualization.
+However, AI-generated designs can be "weird" and "unusual", with aesthetics that humans may find unattractive despite performance advantages \cite{loos_towards_2022}.
+In the context of engineering design, this raises further questions: \textbf{Do engineers actually need design visualization to make good judgments and design choices?
+Or is the numerical performance data, along with proper data visualization, sufficient?
+Do design visualization and geometric rendering add value to the design decision-making process beyond numerical performance data?} Research in education has shown that visualization deepens learners' understanding of the subject and improves learning outcomes as an epistemic object \cite{evagorou_role_2015, schoenherr_learning_2024}.
+It is possible that design visualization and renderings enable human heuristics, allowing engineers and designers to capture features and information that are missed by objective functions or numerical performance data alone.
+Nevertheless, it is also possible for design visualizations to introduce unwanted bias or design fixation, similar to what prior information visualization and information graphics studies have found, such as exaggerated expectation and illusion of validity \cite{dimara_task-based_2020, tversky_judgment_1975, sharp_performance_1988}.
+Such decision biases can ultimately lead to sub-optimal design decisions.